Due to canine pneumovirus, Animal Services is temporarily suspending intake. More info here.

-Orange County Animal Services now requires an appointment for most services, please read below prior to your visit to the shelter.
+Orange County Animal Services requires an appointment for select services, please read below prior to your visit to the shelter.

 OCAS is expanding the “sleepover program” to enable interested Orange County residents to take in a select dog or cat on a trial basis.
 Animals that are spayed/neutered, vaccinated and microchipped are available through this program.
 They can be taken home for a minimum of two weeks through this program.

 To see if an animal is a candidate, please reach out to AnimalServices@ocfl.net or make an appointment to visit the shelter.
 The selected animals will have the statement “Ask About a Sleepover” on their kennel cards.

 Please be advised our sleepover program contract requires the pet be kept separate from existing pets in the home for the safety of all involved.

 Stray animals found in Orange County can be brought to Animal Services for admittance at any time during the shelter’s open hours.
 An appointment is not required for this service.
 Those visiting to drop off a stray pet are asked to remain in their vehicles so as to limit any unnecessary entry to the building.

 For stray drop off, please drive around to the far side of the building and utilize the call box.
 Press the button and let the representative know you are dropping off a stray pet.

 Animal Services loves reuniting missing pets with their families!
 Pet reclaims are a key service offered by the shelter and are available without an appointment.
 If you believe your missing pet is at Animal Services, please visit the shelter immediately, during normal operating hours.
 If after hours, please email AnimalServices@ocfl.net and make plans to visit as early as possible the following day.